 - Abstracting (15 completed abstracts or 30 hours)

 Students can complete 15 of the 30 required abstracts online through SEER*Educate.

-- Casefinding (seven hours)
+- Casefinding (nine hours)

 - HIPAA (three hours)

 Students can complete the three-hour HIPAA requirement through NCRA’s online Health Insurance Portability and Accountability Act (HIPAA) for Cancer Registrars course.